yashkhokhar28/DP-300-Azure-Database-Administrator-Associate-Guide/6 - Plan and implement a high availability and disaster recovery environment.md

 | **RPO** | Acceptable data loss            | Backup must cover data up to 5 minutes before the failure. |

 **Example**: If backups run hourly but your RPO is 5 minutes, your strategy fails to meet business needs.
 Adjust to frequent log backups to minimize data loss.

+### Recommend HA/DR Strategy Based on Recovery Point Objective/Recovery Time Objective (RPO/RTO) Requirements

+Evaluate business needs to select strategies that align with RPO (data loss tolerance) and RTO (downtime tolerance).

+- **Options**:
+  - **Availability Sets**: Group VMs to avoid single points of failure within a data center.
+  - **Availability Zones**: Distribute across physically separate zones in a region for higher resilience.
+  - **Azure Site Recovery**: Replicates VMs to another region for DR, supporting automated failover.
+  - **Virtual Networks**: Ensure secure connectivity for replicated resources.

+Real-world example: An e-commerce platform with RPO of 1 minute and RTO of 5 minutes uses Availability Zones for HA to handle zone outages (e.g., power failure in one zone) and Azure Site Recovery for DR to failover to a secondary region during widespread issues like cyberattacks, minimizing lost orders during Black Friday sales.

 ### HADR Options in Azure